St. John the Evangelist's Anglican Church, İzmir: Interior

 Inside of the church, the grave of William Edward Collins, Bishop of Gibraltar is on the left of the entrance, to the west.
 There is a baptismal font next to the grave, in the shape of a seashell, an ancient symbol of Christian pilgrimage.
 Behind that is the rose window.
 At the other end of the church, faced by the pews, is the altar, below three of the stained-glass windows.

 Surroundings

 The Bishop Collins Memorial Hall was erected in 1913 and is used as a multi-purpose facility.
 The Sunday School meets in the hall and the hall and kitchen are used every Sunday for after service fellowship and tea time, as well as for various meetings and events.
 The church office is next to the fellowship hall.
 A vicarage was built next to the church in 1911 and is now leased to the British Government for use as the Consulate.

 Worship

-St. John's is liturgically Anglo-Catholic by tradition with the use of vestments, holy water and incense.
+St. John's is liturgically Anglo-Catholic by tradition with the use of vestments and a traditional hymnal, weekly communion is practiced incorporating official Church of England use of liturgy.